G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

  ## Hardware Requirements.
 Arduino nano or Arduino of your choice.
-A suitable GPS module and GPS antenna.
+<br>A suitable GPS module and GPS antenna.
 Two MAX7219 Display Drivers (MAX 7219 can only drive 8 displays, we require 10 for this project).
 Ten 0.36" Red 7 Segment Displays.
-Various things from the junk box. i.e 7805 DC regulator, Vero/Matrix board, 3 Toggle Switches, 2 Push-Botton Switches.
+Various things from the junk box. i.e 7805 DC regulator, Vero/Matrix board, 3 Toggle Switches, 2 Push-Button Switches.

 For the case I used two Eddystone (Hammond) Die cast Boxs type 396 (145x95x49) which are fairly close but not exactly 1:1 scale with the original.
 The boxs are bolted back-to-back to achieve the correct depth and the join filled with car body filler (Bondo).